LMCMLJ/cv/README.md

 ## Projects

 ### FloatingPoint VR
 FloatingPoint is a virtual reality city building game.
 I led a team of 6 developers over the course of several weeks to produce the initial prototype version of the game, and we will continue development over the coming months, leading up to an eventual release.
-The game was made using Unity and C#, check out the tech demo [here]().
-In the game, a player can interact with the whole world around them physically, creating buildings roads and a multitude of props to create a landscape that can then be explored in first person.
+The game was made using Unity and C#, check out the tech demo [here](https://www.youtube.com/watch?v=XFBpKRfyup4).
+In the game, a player can interact with the whole world around them physically, creating buildings, roads and a multitude of props to create a landscape that can then be explored in first person.

 The game features a number of custom-made mechanics, such as a road drawing algorithm and simple car driving.